Skip to main content

 Key Provisions

-• Adds the Alabama Department of Public Health regional EMS agencies as eligible educational institutions to participate in the tuition reimbursement program.
+• Adds the Alabama Department of Public Health's regional EMS agencies as eligible entities to provide EMS education and receive tuition reimbursement.

 • Effective date: October 1, 2026.